deco3500/factopia/README.md

 *source: http://i.imgur.com/FhewJSP.jpg?1*

 # LINK TO WEBSITE
-You might need to check promotional website to understand how it work. https://khoiphan21.github.io/factopia-website/
+You might need to check promotional website first to understand how it work. https://khoiphan21.github.io/factopia-website/

 # LINK TO PROMOTIONAL WEBSITE